Borg668/True1984/content/post/ampw2.md

 Why can't we have both?
 What is wrong with a safety net for those that are not
 able to succeed in their own right?
 We can't all be perfect.

-Are you willing to bet that all of your children and their children
+Are you willing to bet that all of your children and their children will be able
-will be able to survive on their own?
-You won't always be there to give  them guidance (or bail them out when things go wrong)
+to survive on their own?
+You won't always be there to give  them guidance (or
+ them out when things go wrong)

 Hillary may have been right when she said "It takes a Villiage to raise a child"